 Many of these venues offer nightly dinner specials: enjoy an evening out on a Wednesday (a lively time for locals) to be rewarded with a pintxos and a small beer for €2 (about $2.45).
 Some of my favorite pintxos bars in San Sebastian are: Bar Sport, A Fuego Negro, Zeruko, Borda Berri and Atari.
 And my favorite small bites include Spanish meatballs, fried prawn, jamón ibérico (Spanish ham on ciabatta), seared foie gras and Spanish frittata (egg and potatoes).

-If you’re after the best mussels in San Sebastian, La Mejillonera, famous for it’s seafood, is the place to visit.
+If you’re after the best mussels, La Mejillonera, famous for it’s seafood, is the place to visit.
 La Mejillonera’s freshly caught seafood from the ocean regions surrounding San Sebastian will remind you how amazing shellfish can taste.
 Find yourself a cozy spot near the mussel bar and prepare your tastebuds for a divine flavor experience.

 Are you inspired to plan a Spanish adventure?
 Check out our Spain Travel Planner to get started!